Angiostrongylus cantonensis

-Angiostrongylus cantonensis is a parasitic nematode (roundworm) that causes angiostrongyliasis, the most common cause of eosinophilic meningitis in Southeast Asia and the Pacific Basin.
+Angiostrongylus cantonensis is a nematode (roundworm) parasite that causes angiostrongyliasis, an infection that is the most common cause of eosinophilic meningitis in Southeast Asia and the Pacific Basin.
 The nematode commonly resides in the pulmonary arteries of rats, giving it the common name rat lungworm.
-Snails are the primary intermediate hosts, where larvae develop until they are infectious.
+Snails and slugs are the primary intermediate hosts, where larvae develop until they are infectious.

 Humans are incidental hosts of this roundworm, and may become infected through ingestion of larvae in raw or undercooked snails or other vectors, or from contaminated water and vegetables.
 The larvae are then transported via the blood to the central nervous system, where they are the most common cause of eosinophilic meningitis, a serious condition that can lead to death or permanent brain and nerve damage.
 Angiostrongyliasis is an infection of increasing public health importance, as globalization contributes to the geographic spread of the disease.

 History

-First described by the renowned Chinese parasitologist Hsin-Tao Chen (1904–1977) in 1935, after examining Cantonese rat specimens, the nematode Angiostrongylus cantonensis was identified in the cerebrospinal fluid of a patient with eosinophilic meningitis by Nomura and Lim in Taiwan in 1944.
+First described by Chinese parasitologist Hsin-Tao Chen (1904–1977) in 1935, after examining Cantonese rat specimens, the nematode Angiostrongylus cantonensis was identified in the cerebrospinal fluid of a patient with eosinophilic meningitis by Nomura and Lim in Taiwan in 1944.
 They noted that raw food eaten by the patient may have been contaminated by rats.

-During her time working at the Queensland Institute for Medical Research (QIMR), Australian entomologist Mabel Josephine Mackerras catalogued the history of rat lungworm.
-This enabled later research to identify it as the etiological agent of eosinophilic meningitis in Pacific Islanders, leading researchers to name the species after her.